 1. Machine Learning Techniques

-- Preliminaries & ML basics
+- Preliminaries & Recap on ML basics

 - Autoencoders and End-to-End Communication Systems

-3. Distributed Machine Learning in Networks
+3. Distributed Machine Learning over Networks

-- Distributed optimization & SGD in resource-constrained systems
+- Distributed optimization in resource-constrained systems

-- Communication-Efficient Distributed Learning
+- Communication-Efficient Distributed Edge Learning

 - Federated learning